mitre-attack/attack-data-model/README.md

 Copyright 2020-2025 The MITRE Corporation.

-This project makes use of ATT&CK®
+This project makes use of ATT&CK

 [ATT&CK Terms of Use](https://attack.mitre.org/resources/terms-of-use/)